This article was updated on June 22, 2022.

 American kitchen and wine bar Sixty Vines in Uptown also has a great outdoor, covered patio (The Greenhouse) for enjoying pastas, pizzas, and Californian and European wines.
 It’s perfect for an afternoon wine and cheese pairing, shared plates like bacon-wrapped dates and burrata, or sit-down dinner.
 And also provides ample shade on sunny days.

-Brand new to East Dallas, this new bar and bistro is now open for dine-in service.
-It’s new outdoor cocktail garden is beautifully adorned with greenery, bistro tables, and flowers.
+This East Dallas restaurant’s outdoor cocktail garden is beautifully adorned with greenery, bistro tables, and flowers.
 The menu is Southern European-inspired with Italian, French, Spanish, and Mediterranean influences.
 Stand-out dishes include the squash ravioli, whipped feta dip, and steamed mussels.
 Pair with a craft cocktail like the signature Bend and Snap sugar snap pea drink.